meer1992/Tannoy-Ahoy/README.md

-# Tannoy-Ahoy
-COMP241 Project
+# Tannoy-Ahoy COMP241 Project

-Please Contact me on: meer1992@hotmail.com for any issues.
+Team members:
+Anthony Meehan
+Isa Ibrahim
+Jordan Schroder
+Mitchell Grout
+Shash Sinha

+A project created for a COMP241-15A Assignment at Waikato University, managed by Mohammed Al-Rahbi.